NachtRaveVL/virtmem-continued/doc/manual.md

 // ...

-// copy a kilobyte of data from SPI ram to a SD fat virtual memory pool virtmem::memcpy(fatvptr, spiramvptr, 1024);
+// copy a kilobyte of data from SPI ram to a SD card based virtual memory pool virtmem::memcpy(fatvptr, spiramvptr, 1024);
 ~~~